codefresh-io/docs.codefresh.io/_docs/single-sign-on/saml/saml-pingidsso.md

 ## Setup Instructions

-Below describes how to set up PingID SSO for Single Sing On with Codefresh using SAML.
+Below describes how to set up PingID SSO for Single Sign-On with Codefresh using SAML.
 If you do not have the SAML option, please create a support ticket to enable SAML for the account.

 > Note: This is for PingID SSO and not PingID Federate.
 Steps can be used as a general guide for Ping Federate.